iai-group/DynamicEntitySummarization-DynES/README.md

 ## Contact

-If you have any questions, feel free to contact Faegheh Hasibi at <faegheh.hasibi@idi.ntnu.no>.
+If you have any questions, feel free to contact Faegheh Hasibi at <faegheh.hasibi@ntnu.no>.